cugos/cugos.github.com/2023-spring-fling/index.md

     time: 9:45 AM
     speaker: All talks TBD
     Description: |
-      If you are interested in giving a presentation head over to our <a href="https://docs.google.com/forms/d/1avaQk5vkQZ1AcP2JbCgrY4dvL5a8-EUd25IbjaA0Yas/edit?pli=1">"Call for proposals"</a> page.
-Note in case we would have an overwhelming number of submissions we might add a CUGOS presentation track on Saturday April 22nd (which would run in parallel to the OSM Hackathon-OpenSidewalks Project).
+      If you are interested in giving a presentation head over to our <a href="https://docs.google.com/forms/d/1avaQk5vkQZ1AcP2JbCgrY4dvL5a8-EUd25IbjaA0Yas/edit?pli=1">Call for proposals</a> page.
+Note that in case we would have an overwhelming number of submissions we might add a CUGOS presentation track on Saturday April 22nd (which would run in parallel to the OSM Hackathon-OpenSidewalks Project).
 The final program will be announced here on March 21st.
 -
     type: title
     title: Friday Event Ends